Advisory Board

 Laura is also passionate about outreach initiatives to help students understand the opportunities that a career in engineering can offer.
 She has participated in events such as the WISE Science Olympics and Take Your Kid to Work Day, as well as various opportunities to speak to students of all ages one-on-one and in other group settings.

-As a Co-Chair of JLR’s Diversity, Equity and Inclusion Committee, Laura endeavours to support her colleagues, both current and future, as JLR continues to grow and evolve in meeting the needs of those that identify with protected classes.
+Following a two-year term as Co-Chair of JLR’s Diversity, Equity and Inclusion Committee, Laura continues to support the work of JLR’s DEI committee to ensure that her colleagues, both current and future, that identify with protected classes have the supports they need to thrive as part of the JLR team.